 Financial and credit institutions who want to request our consent to delay disclosure of inside information due to financial stability concerns under MAR Article 17(5) should call the emergency line on 020 7066 8354.

 Transactions by persons discharging managerial responsibilities (PDMRs)

 Under MAR Article 10, persons discharging managerial responsibilities (PDMRs) and persons closely associated with them must notify the issuer and us of certain transactions in or related to the issuer’s financial instruments conducted on their own account.

 This applies to transactions once the total amount of EUR 5,000 has been reached in a calendar year.
 The notification must be made promptly and no later than 3 business days after the transaction date.

-Provide this information to us using the PDMR notification form
+Provide this information to us by completing the PDMR notification form.

 Read the guide to completing the PDMR notification form (PDF)